dacabdi/quiznet-v2/README.md

 \n
 ```

-Must only be issued by a client identified as a _contestmeister_ during the session negotiation process.
+Will respond `OK` before going down.
+If not issued by a client that previously identified as a _contestmeister_, an error response will be issued.

 ##### QUIT #####